 Disable SSH Root Login

-Locate the PermitRootLogin directive in your open sshd_config file and set it to no:
+Locate the PermitRootLogin directive in your open sshd_config file (around line 34) and set it to no:

 PermitRootLogin no

-Key-based authentication removes password prompts and relies on public keys stored in ~/.ssh/authorized_keys.
+Key-based authentication removes password prompts and relies on cryptographic key pairs stored in ~/.ssh/authorized_keys.
+This forces SSH to reject password login attempts, requiring SSH keys instead.
 Keep an existing session open and confirm at least one sudo-capable user can sign in with a key before disabling passwords.

 PasswordAuthentication no